Altersoundwork/Observium-Tools/README.md

 * Auth Password should be the one set in the previous script.
 * Auth Algorithm should be MD5
 * Click Add device.

+For Windows, follow the steps in the Windows file.